 Linear actuators can be used for tension, compression, or both to produce pushing or pulling forces.
 The two measurements for a linear actuator load capacity are dynamic and static.
 When a linear actuator is in the dynamic position, it is in motion or moving.
 In the static position, it is not moving and is holding a load in a set position.

 The load capacity of a linear actuator is determined by its ability to move and hold a load.
 Loading refers to the forces that push towards or compress the actuator as well as the forces that pull away from it.

-Dynamic load capacity is a test that determines the number of revolutions of linear motion that can be achieved by a linear actuator before fatigue, which is determined by the presence of flaking on rolling elements and the rated life of a rolling element.
+Dynamic load capacity is a test that determines the number of revolutions of linear motion that a linear actuator can achieve before fatigue, which is determined by the presence of flaking on rolling elements and the rated life of a rolling element.
 The International Organization of Standards (ISO) standard 14728-1:2017 describes the load fatigue for linear actuators.

 The dynamic, working, or lifting load capacity is the force that will be applied to the linear actuator when it is in motion and is what is needed for it to move something.
 It is the load the actuator will see when it is powered, extending or retracting, and how much it will push or pull.

 When a load is in static position, it is fixed or stationary and not moving.
 Static load capacity is determined by how much an actuator can safely hold without back driving or being damaged.

 Modern linear actuators look much the same as they did when they were first introduced.
 Technological advances have significantly improved the precision of their production and the source of their power.